Some Ways Of Saving Money May Cost You More In The End

 Loss Of Liquidity

-You are spending the money up front, and losing flexibility of having those funds available for other, more immediate, and possible emergency needs.
+You are spending the money upfront, and losing the flexibility of having those funds available for other, more immediate, and possible emergency needs.

 This isn’t like an investment account, where you can liquidate certain items in order to free up some cash in times of need.